JJAWESOM234/Team13-Academic-Assessment-Assistant/SurveyJS/README.md

 Move into react app directory and run `npm start`, the rendered form should open in a new browser

-# Getting Started with Create React App [AUTO-GENERATED]
+# Getting Started with Create React App [Auto-Generated]

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).